daleao/sdv/Professions/README.md

 **Piercing Shot:** Piercing chance depends on overcharge percentage and enemy resistance.
 If successful, a pierced shot then ignores that resistance and can even damage armored enemies.
 A shot can only pierce once.
 Only non-squishy and non-explosive ammos can pierce (i.e., not fish, fruits, veggies, Slime or Explosive Ammo).

-**Rebound Shot:** Hold the mod key (Default LeftCtrl) while firing to trigger a rebound shot.
+**Rebound Shot:** Hold the mod key (Default LeftShift) while firing to trigger a rebound shot.
 Rebound shots can bounce off of walls once, allowing you to hit those expert curve shots.
 </details>
 </font>